AdityaGupta1/mega-minecraft/README.md

 If a block is below its column's height, it is filled in with a block depending its corresponding terrain layer.
 If the block is in a cave layer, it will instead be filled with air.
 After the layers are filled out, some biomes also apply special post-processing functions.
 For example, the frozen wasteland biome turns water into ice while the mesa biome places layers of colorful terracotta.
 As with all other biome-related processes, these too are interpolated across biome boundaries using biome weights.

 After the base terrain has been constructed, terrain features are filled in.
 Each thread loops over all gathered features and places the first one found at the current position.
-Feature placement makes use of many early exit conditions to ensure that a thread does not performing intensive calculations for features which are nowhere near its position.
+Feature placement generally consists of constructing implicit surfaces and checking whether the current position lies inside any of them.
+These surfaces range from spheres to hexagonal prisms to splines, and many are distorted by noise and randomness to give a more natural feel.
+Feature placement also makes use of many early exit conditions to ensure that a thread does not performing intensive calculations for features which are nowhere near its position.
+Much of this logic was inspired by the approach of the Minecraft mod [BetterEnd](https://www.curseforge.com/minecraft/mc-mods/betterend), which uses signed distance functions for its terrain features.

 <p align="center">
   <img src="screenshots/readme/various_features.png" width="50%" />